Chapter One: First Sight

 They could hear all four men chuckle at her response.

-“Come on, let’s grab our seats,” Livia said, then took hold of Sharissa’s hand and walked down the aisle, Dustin close behind them.
+“Come on, let’s grab our seats.”
+Livia took hold of Sharissa’s hand as they walked down the aisle, Dustin close behind them.

 “Hey brother, glad to see you made it, finally,” Daryl said as he watched Dustin and the girls sit down in their seats in the row in front of the brothers.